Mike Guerrero | Tuesday Morning

-Max Lee has been teaching at North Park Theological Seminary as an associate professor of New Testament since 2006, where he currently chairs the biblical field.
+Max Lee has been teaching at North Park Theological Seminary as associate professor of New Testament since 2006, where he currently chairs the biblical field.
 He thinks of himself as "a pastor in scholar's clothing," committed to bring the best of the academy in service of the church's mission and ministry.
 He has served as a pastor, college campus staff, and youth pastor for churches in California, and as a short-term missionary to Japan.
-Max actively preaches and teaches for several local congregations in the wider Chicago area, and his research areas include the Apostle Paul in the Greco-Roman world, the Book of Revelation, and intercultural readings of the Bible.
+He preaches and teaches for several local congregations in the wider Chicago area, and his research areas include the Apostle Paul in the Greco-Roman world, the Book of Revelation, and intercultural readings of the Bible.
 He is married to Su, and they have two sons in college.

 Jo Saxton | Thursday Evening

 Jo Saxton is an author, speaker, podcast host, and leadership coach.
 She has dedicated her career to growing leadership teams around the world and empowering women to find their purpose in their personal lives and in leadership.
 Born in London to parents who immigrated from Nigeria, Jo credits her parents’ unrelenting work ethic to the bold, tenacious approach she takes to sharing her wisdom on identity, influence, and living an authentic life.
 Her latest book, The Dream of You: Let Go of Broken Identities and Live the Life You Were Made For, helps readers tackle their past and learn how to create the legacy they want.
 Jo lives in Minneapolis with her husband, Chris, and their two daughters.